jeffknupp/blog/content/2013-12-18-starting-a-django-16-project-the-right-way.md

 Like many things in software development, it takes a bit of effort up-front but pays huge dividends later.

-## Setting up our repos
+## Setting Up Our Repos

 Since we have some "code" in our project now (really just some stock scripts and empty config files, but bear with me), now is as good a time as any to initialize our repositories in source control.
-Below are the steps to do this in git and Mercurial.
+Here's how to do that in git and Mercurial.

 #### git